Here is just a little info to let you get to know our pub better...

 Sean, better known as 'Prawn', is Langos younger brother.
 If he's not working in the pub, he's probably... erm... in another pub - it's always twelve o'clock somewhere!
 A keen Reading football team supporter, you'll never find him working when they're playing - watch out for him in the crowd though!!

 Phoebe is Lango's better half and helps us keep him in check here at the pub.
-Panda is known for busting moves on the staff nights out and is often found with Lango on there days off in a nice cocktail bar.
+Panda is known for busting moves on the staff nights out- if she can make it past 1am (22 is old you know!) and is often found with Lango on their days off in a nice cocktail bar.
 Currently training to move up the ranks; she's definitely one to watch.

 Alice joins us part time when she's not working as a Transport Planner.
 She enjoys sports, especially playing netball and running, and is even training for a few half marathons.
 This makes sense as she is always whizzing around our restaurant.
 Outside of work she loves gin and prosecco- especially together!